-- Blue Ribbon Schools Parkway has 17 U.S. Blue Ribbon and 19 Missouri Gold Star schools. - National Merit Finalists Fifty - Parkway students were named National Merit Semifinalists or Commended in the National Merit Scholarship program. - America's Best High Schools All four traditional Parkway high schools Central, North, South and West were named 2016 best High Schools in America by U.S. News and World Report.
-All four high schools were also named America's Most Challenging High Schools for 2016 by The Washington Post. - National Schools of Character Barretts Elementary and Craig Elementary are National Schools of Character.
-The award comes from the Character Education Partnership in Washington D.C. - College attendance 89.7% of Parkway graduates go on to attend college. - Top Test Scores in Missouri Parkway earned a 98.6 on the 2016 Annual performance report issued by the Missouri Department of Elementary and Secondary Education.
-Parkway ranked among the top 10 districts in the state with over 1,000 students. - Financials Parkway has consistently earned a Certificate of Excellence in Financial Reporting from the Association of School Business Officials International..
-Parkway is one of only four school districts in Missouri to earn the Standard and Poor's AAA bond rating. - Top Workplace Parkway School District was selected as a Top 10 workplace in St. Louis by The St. Louis Post-Dispatch based on surveys of employees.
+- Blue Ribbon Schools Parkway has 17 U.S. Blue Ribbon and 19 Missouri Gold Star schools. - National Merit Scholars 25 Parkway students were named National Merit Semifinalists.
+In addition, 26 students were named National Merit Commended Scholars. - America's Best High Schools All four traditional Parkway high schools Central, North, South and West were named 2017 best High Schools in America by U.S. News and World Report.
+All four high schools were also named America's Most Challenging High Schools for 2017 by The Washington Post. - National Schools of Character Parkway was named as a 2017 National School District of Character.
+Parkway has nine National Schools of Character. - Green Ribbon Schools Two Parkway schools, McKelvey Elemntary and North High, were named Green Ribbon Schools in 2017.
+Only 39 public schools across the Country received this honor. - College attendance 89.7% of Parkway graduates go on to attend college. - Top Test Scores in Missouri Parkway earned a 98.6 on the 2016 Annual performance report issued by the Missouri Department of Elementary and Secondary Education.
+Parkway ranked among the top 10 districts in the state with over 1,000 students.
+The District expects the scores for 2017 to meet the 2016 score. - Financials Parkway has consistently earned a Certificate of Excellence in Financial Reporting from the Association of School Business Officials International..
+Parkway is one of only four school districts in Missouri to earn the Standard and Poor's AAA bond rating. - Top Workplace Parkway School District was selected as a Top 10 workplace in St. Louis by The St. Louis Post-Dispatch based on surveys of employees for the third year in a row. - Social Justice Work The District was honored at the National Network for Education Renewal Conference for social justice work. - CNG Buses The District recently purchased 10 new CNG buses, bringing the total fleet to 40 CNG buses. - Longevity Three Parkway schools, West High, McKelvey Elementary and Henry elementary are celebrating their 50th anniversary during the 2018 school year.